MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. You'll see the **Microsoft Edge site lists** option.

 > [!NOTE]
-> If you don't see this option on the Org Settings page while we are rolling out to all production instances, you'll need to opt in to Targeted Release.
+> If you don't see this option on the Org Settings page while we are rolling out to all production instances, you'll need to opt in to **Targeted release**.
 If you don't see the "Microsoft Edge site lists" option in the "Org Settings" page for the Microsoft 365 Admin Center, see .....
 >
 <!-- For more information, see [here](#I-do-not-see-the-"Microsoft Edge site lists" option in the "Org Settings" page on Microsoft 365 Admin Center.
 Why is that? -->